james-swedeen/trash_collection_robot/README.md

 This will make the robot drive randomly around the room looking for any colored golf balls.
 When a ball is found it will zero in on the ball until it is close enough to pick up.
 Then the arm will pick the ball up and deposit it into the basket on the side of the bot before resuming its sweep of the room.
-Additionally a RVIS window will open and show you what the RealSense camera is seeing along with a model of the robot.
+Additionally, a RVIS window will open and show you what the RealSense camera is seeing along with a model of the robot.

 <img src="pics/rviz_pic.png">